 Clinicians’ Views on a New Core Syllabus of Veterinary Anatomy

-As a second-year veterinary medicine student at the RVC, receiving the AVTRW Diamond Jubilee award was extremely valuable for contributing to my research project on ‘Clinicians’ Views on a New Core Syllabus of Veterinary Anatomy’.
+As a second-year veterinary medicine student at the RVC, receiving the AVTRW Diamond Jubilee award (now the AVTRW Acorn Award) was extremely valuable for contributing to my research project on ‘Clinicians’ Views on a New Core Syllabus of Veterinary Anatomy’.

 The project aimed to evaluate the clinical relevance of a newly proposed veterinary anatomy syllabus by gathering views from first-opinion clinicians through an anonymous survey.
 Twenty-two clinicians provided feedback on the syllabus representativeness across body systems and the practical challenges faced by new graduates.